Paternity

 3. How Can Paternity Be Contested or Challenged?

 Paternity can be contested if the father believes he is not the child’s biological father.
-The mother can also contest paternity if she does not believe the father is the child’s biological father.
+The mother can also contest paternal identity if she does not believe the father is the child’s biological father.
 Paternity can be challenged through DNA testing.
-If the results of the DNA test show that the father is not the child’s biological father, then the paternity establishment process will be reversed.
+If the results of the DNA test show that the father is not the child’s biological father, then the paternal identity establishment process will be reversed.

 4. What Are Some Common Myths About Paternity?

 There are many common myths about paternity.
-One myth is that the father has to be married to the mother in order for paternity to be established.
+One myth is that the father has to be married to the mother in order for paternal identity to be established.
 This is not true.
 Paternity can be established even if the parents are not married.
-Another myth is that the father has to take a DNA test in order to establish paternity.
+Another myth is that the father has to take a DNA test in order to establish paternal identity.
 This is also not true.
-Paternity can be established through other methods, such as signing a voluntary acknowledgement of paternity form.
+Paternity can be established through other methods, such as signing a voluntary acknowledgment of paternal identity form.

 5. How to Establish or Disprove Paternity in Court?

-If you want to establish paternity, you can do so by signing a voluntary acknowledgement of paternity form.
-If you want to disprove paternity, you can to take a DNA test.
+If you want to establish paternity, you can do so by signing a voluntary acknowledgment of paternity form.
+If you want to disprove paternal identity, you can to take a DNA test.
 The results of the DNA test will be used to determine whether or not you are the child’s biological father.

 6. How Can I Get More Information About Paternity?